ST10316123/PROG7311_Part2_POE/README.md

 # Agri-Connect Web Platform

 Agri-Connect is a web-based platform designed to connect South African farmers with green energy providers.
 The platform allows farmers to showcase their agricultural products, while employees or system administrators can manage data and monitor platform activity.
+This Readme file contains all the necessary information about the features of this program, what are the requriements and how to run it

 ---